liying-kwa/SUTD-50.041-Distributed-Systems-and-Computing-Assignments/Assignment 3/PSET3_1003833/part3.md

 ## Q: Argue whether your design still preserves sequential consistency (a short paragraph will suffice).
 - Yes, my fault tolerant design of Ivy still preserves sequential consistency
-- The shared memory portion follows sequential consistency &rightarrow Almost exacly the same as the example in class
+- The shared memory portion follows sequential consistency &rightarrow; Almost exacly the same as the example in class
 - The election portion's operations may not exactly be sequential, but does not affect the consistency of the shared memory portion
 	--> There could be concurrent operations especially when messages are broadcasted --> Does not affect the consistency of reads and write bcos all read/write operations are temporarily halted when the election is ongoing